£40.50 £45.00

 TECHNICAL INFO

-Resilion Continental front hub, hailing from Great Britain and in production from the 1950s to the 1960s.
-Made from steel and weighing in at 292 grams.
+Sakae/Ringyo (SR) chainring bolts, hailing from Japan and in production during the 1980s.
+Made from steel and weighing in at 27 grams.
 A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.

 TECHNICAL INFO